Incline Chest Fly: Muscles Worked, How To Do and Form

 What’s the difference between an incline fly and a flat fly?

-The primary difference between incline fly and flat fly is the bench angle.
-Incline fly is performed on an inclined bench, targeting the upper chest, whereas flat fly is performed on a horizontal bench and emphasizes the mid to lower portion of the chest.
+The primary difference between an incline fly and a flat fly is the bench angle.
+An incline fly is performed on an inclined bench, targeting the upper chest, whereas a flat fly is performed on a horizontal bench and emphasizes the mid-to lower portion of the chest.

 Takeaway

-Incline chest fly is, generally, underrated and often overlooked.
-They are just as important as the flat bench press if you want to get that well-shaped chest and the thickness.
+The incline chest fly is generally underrated and often overlooked.
+However, it is just as important as the bench press to get that well-shapedย chestย andย thickness.

-The Incline chest fly may be a good exercise if you’re looking to build strength in your chest, shoulder, and tricep muscles.
+The Inclined chest fly may be a good exercise for building strength in your chest, shoulder, and tricep muscles.

 If you’re a beginner, start with a lighter weight and gradually increase the weight each week as you build strength.